github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-javascript.rst

 Source kinds
 ~~~~~~~~~~~~

-- **remote-flow**: A generic source of remote flow.
+- **remote**: A generic source of remote flow.
 Most taint-tracking queries will use such a source.
 Currently this is the only supported source kind.

 Sink kinds
 ~~~~~~~~~~